iberatkaya/mousebot/README.md

 Please make sure you have installed the global dependencies:

 * Python v2.7 is recommended, although Python v3.5, v3.6, or v3.7 may work.
+* npm i -g node-pre-gyp

 ## Install